s-danilov/scala-influxdb-client/README.md

 [![codecov](https://codecov.io/gh/razem-io/scala-influxdb-client/branch/master/graph/badge.svg)](https://codecov.io/gh/razem-io/scala-influxdb-client)
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/io.razem/scala-influxdb-client_2.13/badge.svg)](https://maven-badges.herokuapp.com/maven-central/io.razem/scala-influxdb-client_2.13)

 Asynchronous library for accessing InfluxDB from Scala.
+InfluxDB up to version 1.8 is supported.
+I do not have time to maintain this project any further, but I am open for pull requests and can release new versions if needed.

 ## Installation
 Add the following to your `build.sbt`